 As we walked past rice fields, she showed us the different varieties, explained the harvest and pointed out insects that trouble farmers.
 As we entered the forest, we noticed trees wrapped in orange cloth; Pia told us that people dress the trees like monks as a way of protecting the forest.

-As we walked, we learned about mushrooms, spiders, fruit and teak trees, which are now illegal to cut down without government permits.
+Pia enthusiastically narrated the Chiang Mai jungle trekking portion of the trip with information and facts about the area.
+We learned about mushrooms, spiders, fruit and teak trees, which are now illegal to cut down without government permits.
 We also learned more about Pia, her studies and her family.

-Chiang Mai trekking trip: Swimming at the waterfall
+Swimming at the Waterfall

 The water was cold and the current was swift, but that didn’t keep us from dipping in.
 We splashed around trying to gain solid footing as we watched young daredevils climb the rocks behind the falls and cliff jump into the pool.
 We could have stayed at the waterfall all day, but it was time to continue on our trek toward the van that would take us back to Chiang Mai.

 It should be pretty clear that we did not think this was the best trekking tour in Chiang Mai.
 While we thoroughly enjoyed learning more from our guide, sailing down the river in on a bamboo raft and swimming at the base of a waterfall, we were left feeling underwhelmed with the actual trekking and hill tribe village visit.
 Sadly, what has stuck with us most about the day trip from Chiang Mai is the poor treatment of the elephants.